google/clasp/README.md

 - `--no-localhost`: Do not run a local server, manually enter code instead.
 - `--creds <file>`: Use custom credentials used for `clasp run`.
 Saves a `.clasprc.json` file to current working directory.
 This file should be private!
-- `--status`: Print who you are currently logged in as, if anyone.
 - `--redirect-port <port>`: Specify a custom port for the local redirect server during the login process.
 Useful for environments where a specific port is required.

 #### Examples